 - In order to protect the independence of the judiciary and the judicial process

 - Due to the enforcement of civil claims

-Breaches of personal data protection
+Violations of personal data protection

-In the event of a breach of the protection of personal data, the Administrator shall notify the competent supervisory authority without undue delay, within 72 hours of the notification of the infringement, unless it is unlikely that the rights and freedoms of individuals would be jeopardized by violation of the protection of personal data.
-If the notification was not made within 72 hours, the Manager shall enclose the reasons for the delay.
+In the event of a personal data breach, the Controller shall notify the competent supervisory authority without undue delay, no later than within 72 hours of notifying the breach, unless it is unlikely that the personal data breach would jeopardize the personal data breach.
+If the notification has not been given within 72 hours, the Operator shall attach the reasons for the delay to the notification.

-The notification shall include:
+The notification shall contain:

-- Description of the violation type,
+- Description of the type of infringement,

-The message is not necessary for an individual if:
+An individual message is not required if:

-- Would this require a disproportionate effort?
+- That would require a disproportionate effort

 What personal information do we collect?